piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 *This is just the data representation.
 Actually serializing and deserializing this isn't as straightforwards.
 At least to me.*

-The ability to "persist" asset handles is really cool, though - especially if we can automatically load any dependencies.
-Wouldn't it be nice if we could just do that?
+The ability to "persist" asset handles is awesome - especially if we can automatically load any dependencies.
+Wouldn't it be nice if we could just _do_ that?

 # bsn! bsn!